alejosilvalau/coding-interview-prep/SystemsExpert/Design A Code-Deployment System/design-a-code-deployment-system.md

 ACID Transactions makes it safe for hundred of workers to pick up jobs, without running the same one.
 The transaction will look like this:
 ```
 BEGIN TRANSACTION;
-SELECT * FROM jobs_table WHERE status = 'queued' ORDER BY created_at ASC LIMIT 1;
+SELECT * FROM jobs WHERE status = 'queued' ORDER BY created_at ASC LIMIT 1;
 // If there isn't, we transaction will Rollback.

-UPDATE jobs_table SET status = 'running' WHERE id = prev_id //from previous query.
+UPDATE jobs SET status = 'running' WHERE id = prev_id //from previous query.
+COMMIT;
 ```

 The workers will be running this transaction to dequeue the next job every 5 seconds.